Skip to content

 Last updated:

-Roadside saliva drug tests (also known as DrugWipe or oral fluid screening devices) are the primary method used by Spanish police to detect drug-impaired driving.
+Roadside saliva drug tests (also known as oral fluid screening devices) are the primary method used by Spanish police to detect drug-impaired driving.
 However, these preliminary tests have significant accuracy limitations and are subject to high rates of false positives.
 A positive saliva test does not, by itself, prove impairment—it only indicates the presence of certain substances.

 Key weaknesses include: cross-reactivity (over-the-counter medications, prescription drugs, and certain foods can trigger false positives), detection windows (cannabis metabolites can be detected for days after consumption, long after any impairment has ended), no correlation with impairment (a positive test shows substance presence, not that the driver's ability was affected), and environmental contamination (passive exposure to cannabis smoke can produce positive results).
 The offence of Art.
 379.2 CP requires proof of actual impairment while driving, not the mere presence of a substance.